 As health care costs soared in the late 1960s, Kaiser Permanente’s demonstrated affordability was specifically acknowledged when we were recognized as the best health plan model for the groundbreaking Health Maintenance Organization Act, signed into law December 1973.
 By 1976, all our regions’ health plans were qualified HMOs.

 Photo: Lady Bird Johnson recognizes Dr. Garfield and his work as Kaiser Permanente attains HMO status, 1977.

 At our Redwood City Medical Center, the solar installation for water heating — built in-house by engineering staff — was one the largest of its kind at a U.S. health care facility when it opened.
 Our commitment to the environment started even earlier, leading to our 2020 milestone of becoming the first health care system in the United States to achieve carbon-neutral status.

 The HMO legislation of the previous decade paved the way for our expansion into other areas of the United States.
 We established our Georgia and Mid-Atlantic States regions.
 As our member base grew, we also recognized the need to use new and creative ways to reach people with important health messages.

 It began as a single play for elementary school children.
-Now, 30+ years later, our award-winning Educational Theater Program continues to use the arts to tackle important public health issues, inspiring audiences to make better decisions and lead healthier lives.
+Now, more than 35 years later, our award-winning Educational Theatre continues to educate and inspire individuals and communities to make informed decisions about their health through the power of the arts, storytelling, and human connection.